cendyne/media-server/README.md

 * Use transaction around inserts with last insert id

 ### Object enhancements
-* Create virtual object for object if path is set
+-> * Create virtual object for object if path is set
-* No longer rely upon public path on object
 * Upsert should update content encoding if supplied
 * Upsert should update content type if supplied
 * Use transaction around persisting file